 Dr. Homoud implanted a cardiac defibrillator in Lee’s chest to shock his heart and restore normal rhythm should he experience a similar episode in the future.
 Having the defibrillator requires Lee to be seen twice yearly in clinic, and the defibrillator will need to be replaced once every six or seven years.
 Lee also will need to carry a special card when traveling so he is not asked to walk through a magnetic field.
 In addition, he will need to take beta blocker medication every day for the rest of his life to help prevent a recurrence of his life-threatening arrhythmia.
 From Lee’s perspective, all things considered, these are small sacrifices to make.

 “The doctors told me that nine out of every 10 people die from out of hospital cardiac arrest and survivors often have mental or physical disability,” he said.
 “My life has been affected – I won’t play competitive team sports again and I need to avoid certain medications that can prolong the QT interval - but I’m lucky to be alive.
 I am extremely grateful for the care I received and thankful to be able to return to my job.
 I have the ability to go back to doing all the things I enjoy doing and my life goals remain very much within reach.”

-Those future plans include starting a family, so Dr. Homoud referred Lee and Caitlin to a pediatric cardiac electrophysiologist at Floating Hospital for Children at Tufts Medical Center to discuss the potential of their children inheriting Long QT syndrome, and the steps to prevent and treat those risks.
+Those future plans include starting a family, so Dr. Homoud referred Lee and Caitlin to a pediatric cardiac electrophysiologist at Tufts Children's Hospital at Tufts Medical Center to discuss the potential of their children inheriting Long QT syndrome, and the steps to prevent and treat those risks.